LordTet/lordtet.github.io/docs/_posts/2021-08-30-HTB-Traceback.markdown

 And there's our flag!
 That's the traceback box rooted.

-**Thoughts:**
+## Thoughts

 All in all, I thought this was a neat beginner box.
 It was one of my first, and served to introduce to me how powerful webshells were.
 It also implicitly teaches that privilege escalation is often a result of misconfiguration, as opposed to some strange 0-day or other vulnerability.
 After all, the entire reason I got root on this box was because of a permissions misconfiguration on the motd.
 The box was fun, but not very difficult (it's beginner rated, what did we expect).

-Thanks for reading and have a good one `:)`
+Cheers, thanks for reading.